-Notice that the regularisation strength $\lambda$ is obtained using the validation set, and whenever $\lambda = -1$ then the underlying objective becomes a minimax optimisation formulation similar to adversarial learning paradigms~\cite{Pang2020Rethinking}, with the advantage that it is faster to train a model with this objective since it avoids computing gradients for worst-case perturbations on the inputs.
-The goal is to lower the cross-entropy error on $\mathcal{D}_{in}$ while at the same time increasing the cosine angle between $\mathcal{D}_{in}$ and $\mathcal{D}_{out}$.
+The regularisation strength $\lambda$ is often obtained using the validation set, and whenever $\lambda = -1$ then the underlying objective becomes a minimax optimisation formulation similar to adversarial learning paradigms~\cite{Pang2020Rethinking}, with the advantage that it is faster to train a model with this objective since it avoids computing gradients for worst-case perturbations on the inputs.
+The goal is to lower the cross-entropy error on $\mathcal{S}_{ID}$ while at the same time increasing the cosine angle between $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$.
 This synergy of minimax optimisation can also be found in energy-based models~\cite{liu2020,grathwohl2019your} where the intention is to lower the energy for similar samples while at the same time increasing the energy on dissimilar inputs.
 This approach is summarised in Algorithm \ref{alg:alg1}.

-Our second contribution is a novel ranking objective for OOD detection inspired by contrastive learning.
-We propose utilising cosine as a metric learning function in the ranking objective in addition to explicit $\ell_{2}$ and $\ell_{1}$ regularisation for $\mathcal{D}_{in}$ and $\mathcal{D}_{out}$ respectively, which essentially constitutes into the following objective:
+The second contribution is a novel ranking objective for OOD detection.
+We utilise cosine similarity as a metric learning function in addition to explicit $\ell^{2}$ and $\ell^{1}$ regularisation for $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$ respectively, which essentially constitutes into the following objective: